San Jose International Airport

 Getting to the city

-The Valley Transportation Authority (VTA) operates a special Airport Flyer service that links the airport to the Metro Light Rail Station and the Santa Clara Caltrain Station.
-It runs every 15-30 minutes between 5am and 11:30pm, with a fare of $2.
-The Terminal B VTA #10 bus stop is located at the Ground Transportation island across from Terminal B, while the Terminal A VTA #10 bus stop is located at the Ground Transportation Center across from the International Arrivals Building.
-There are also limousines available, and several hotels offer door-to-door shuttles for their guests.
+The Valley Transportation Authority (VTA) operates a special Free Airport Flyer service, on Route 10, which links the airport to the Metro Light Rail Station and the Santa Clara Caltrain Station.
+It runs every 15-30 minutes between 5am and 11.30pm.
+There are two Route 10 bus stops, one is located at the Ground Transportation Island across from Terminal B, while the other is located at the Ground Transportation Center across from the International Arrivals Building.
+There are also limousines and taxis available, and several hotels offer door-to-door shuttles for their guests.

 GMT -8 (GMT -7 from the second Sunday in March to the first Sunday in November).